omarov10001/Portfolio/SQL Wolt Customer retention/README.md

 * View the Line visualisation from [HERE](https://public.tableau.com/app/profile/omar.banat/viz/Customerretention_16427738712160/Dashboard2)

 ![alttext](https://github.com/omarov10001/Portfolio/blob/main/SQL%20Wolt%20Customer%20retention/Images/Line.JPG)

-## Conclusions
+## Discussion
 * Restaurants have higher overall customer retention .
 * There has been strong drop of Retail customer retention for the cohort of march on the months of (April , July and October).
 * There has been strong drop of Restaurant customer retention for the cohort of march on the April.

-* The rest of the fields look stable and steady.
+## Limitations and Future Directions
-* The data had to have details about the revenue so we are able to make more clear business decisions
+The present analysis represents the "first phase" of what would become a larger examination .
+As such, I acknowledge that there are limitations that should be addressed in subsequent analyses.The data had to have details about the revenue so we are able to make more clear business decisions

+## Conclusion
+In this project, I examined the  client's question of "how well Wolt manages to retain its customers month after month based on when users made their first ever purchase?"
+Using artificial dataset that could be produced by our purchase process,I manipulated the data through two approaches using SQL and then I visualized the data using Tableau.Overall Wolt is better in retaining Restaurants customers.